aabbtree77/miniguestlog/README.md

 ## Introduction

 This MERN app monitors [aabbtree77.github.io](https://aabbtree77.github.io/).
 To see the list of visitors, one must click on the link `Guests` inside the `CV` tab on the landing page.
-This code is hosted on render.com (with a free plan) and uses a free mongodb.com account to store data.
 The frontend code is at [https://github.com/aabbtree77/aabbtree77.github.io](https://github.com/aabbtree77/aabbtree77.github.io).

+This single-page web app only looks simple, but underneath it uses the following services:

+- render.com (free plan) to host this code.

+- mongodb.com Atlas (free plan) to store data.

+- ipify.org to get the visitor's IP.

+- maxmind.com to infer the city and country based on the IP.

-Tracking can be accomplished with [Google Analytics](https://en.wikipedia.org/wiki/Google_Analytics) (GA) for free, without coding.
+Tracking can be accomplished much much easier with [Google Analytics](https://en.wikipedia.org/wiki/Google_Analytics) (GA) for free, without coding.
 However, GA is banned in many European countries such as France, Finland, Sweden...

-## Technology Stack
+## MERN

-MERN is ideal here, but it will lack authentication and structure for anything bigger.
+MERN (Mongo, Express, React, Node) is ideal here, but it will lack authentication and structure for anything bigger.
 The client side Js gave me one small headache with an async double fetch which had to be nested.
+No React is applied in this code.

 I did not bother much with Fetch vs Axios, TanStack Query, Js vs Ts, also used ChatGPT whenever needed.
 Fixing Js and CSS problems with console.log() and Chrome F12 tools is a joy compared to working with OpenGL.

 During the development, I learned from Reddit that Postman API could be in the process of **[enshittification](https://www.reddit.com/r/webdev/comments/16tq1eh/now_that_postman_sucks_is_there_a_good_alternative/)**, and rushed to use VS Code with an extension called [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 The latter is simple and snappy.

-geoip-lite requires updates or even paid plans.
-It may confuse Vilnius with Kaunas in Lithuania.
-Sometimes the returned city is an empty string.
-This part needs some rethinking.

-## render.com Is Wonderful, the Free Plan Is NOT
+## render.com Is Wonderful, the Free Plan NOT So

 The app is deployed on render.com, which is amazing in that it allows to `git push origin main` and see the changes instantly deployed as a complete web app without all that endless IT infrastructure quagmire.
+The GUI is intuitive, and everything works reliably.

 However, the fees are Vercel-alike, and one needs to watch out for the use limits, DDOS.

 The free plan on render.com is rather horrid:

 - It shuts down the nodes after 15 minutes of any request inactivity: [1](https://community.render.com/t/cold-boot-start-of-the-server-for-first-request/15911), [2](https://docs.render.com/docs/free).
 Later on, the first request will take the whole minute or two to process, the things run smoothly again, until the next inactivity.

-- It disables shell, so any quick testing can only be done via app's index.js reuploaded.
+- It disables shell, so any quick testing can only be done via app's index.js reuploaded. `"postinstall": "bash scripts/fetchdb.sh"` inside package.json runs fine.

-- "The free plan on Render does not provide a specific amount of GB for web services, but it includes 1 GB of SSD storage for PostgreSQL databases, which expire after 30 days.
-Redis cache on the free tier has 25 megabytes (MB) of ephemeral storage.
-For web services, the amount of disk space depends on the specific deployment, as some documentation mentions a 1 GB persistent disk size as an example."
+- 1 GB of SSD storage for PostgreSQL databases, which expire after 30 days, which means the database needs to be an external service.

-- It is not entirely clear how well it handles complex fast moving projects like Bun, Next.js.
+- It is not entirely clear how well it handles complex fast moving projects like Bun.js, Next.js.

 [Web Dev Cody](https://youtu.be/ixCEmwH1D8c?t=821) prefers Vercel for his Next.js deployments.